 The study by Shimamura and Lastarria-Cornhiel (2010) was motivated by the discussion on trade-offs between child labour and schooling.
 They investigated a microfinance programme in Malawi and its impact 'on children's school attendance and the likelihood of being involved in other productive activities' (p569).
 The authors conducted a paired-site sampling survey to account for sample site variations and apply an IV approach (p569).
 They found that microfinance participation decreased school attendance by girls in particular, and that the programme did not reach the poorest people.
-Doubts are raised about the validity of the instrument and hence their findings; no identification tests were run to assess the validity of the instrument and no specification tests, i.e. a Hausman test, was conducted to gauge whether OLS estimates would have been as useful as the ${\sf IV}$ estimates presented in this paper.
+Doubts are raised about the validity of the instrument and hence their findings; no identification tests, i.e. a Hausman test, was conducted to gauge whether OLS estimates would have been as useful as the IV estimates presented in this paper.